-Devesh Kapur of the School of Arts and Sciences shares his opinion about India’s economy and government.
+Francine Frankel, Devesh Kapur and Juliana Di Giustini of the School of Arts and Sciences are quoted in a feature about CASI.

 Hailing a Rickshaw: Penn Summer Program Offers High School Students Lessons in World Languages and Cultures